ebru/notes-from-the-day/README.md

 - **Advent of Code**: 2019

 This is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
-It takes places each year starting on 1st of December.
+It takes place each year starting on 1st of December.

 https://adventofcode.com/2019/